-A historic and beautiful landscape capable of producing styles of supreme excellence, the Barossa is synonymous with exceptional wine.
+A historic and beautiful landscape capable of producing styles of supreme excellence, the Barossa Valley is synonymous with exceptional wine.
 Try these five styles from some of the regions most revered producers.

 St Hugo Signature Collection Barossa Shiraz 2017